sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![Criteria subsumption](img/structural-testing/subsumption.png)<!--{width=50%}-->

 For example, in the picture, one can see that branch coverage subsumes line coverage.
-This means that 100% of branch coverage always implies in 100% line coverage.
+This means that 100% of branch coverage always implies 100% line coverage.
 However, 100% line coverage does not imply 100% branch coverage.
 Moreover, 100% of branch + condition coverage always implies 100% branch coverage and 100% line coverage.

 ## More examples of Control-Flow Graphs